fishblish/ReViA/README.md

 Having GATK and Annovar programs is necessary to run scripts.
 These programs were used in the following versions: GATK version 4.4.0.0, Annovar version: Date: 2020-06-07.

 Directory *output* contains example results.
-There are also placed two files: *snsp_enhancer_with_assigned_genes.csv*, *snsp_enhancer_with_assigned_genes.csv*.
-They contain tables with genes assigned to regulatory regions - this is an intermediate result.
 The example results were obtained by running code with following inputs and default parameters:
 - input_vcf = Symfonia_all.hard_filtered.selected.vcf.gz,
 - promoter_regions = brain_promoters_active.bed
 - enhancer_regions = brain_enhancers_active.bed